-It’s our second visit to Chippenham Park since we first explored the walled gardens back in 2017 and the first time introducing E to the beautiful gardens.
-Adorned with Snowdrops, the sunny, crisp stroll in the gardens were definitely a welcome invitation for some uninterrupted inspiration and creativity – especially so for transporting me away from the anxieties of our current world uncertainties.
+Adorned with Snowdrops, a sunshine filled, crisp stroll in the gardens were a welcome invitation for some uninterrupted inspiration and creativity.
+A rare moment, for transporting me away from the anxieties of our current world uncertainties.
 Finding little moments of gratitude like this have been incredibly soothing.

-Snowdrops are one of the first blooms in early Spring and without a doubt, these tiny flowers pack a punch with their beauty and wonder.
-They’re always a cheerful reminder of what’s to come, and being synonymous with ‘hope’, these glorious flowers feel more symbolic this year as we mark almost two years of ‘pandemic life’.
+Snowdrops are one of the first blooms in early Spring and these tiny flowers pack a punch with their wonder.
+Always a cheerful reminder of what’s to come and being synonymous with ‘hope’, these beautiful flowers feel especially symbolic this year as we mark almost two years of ‘pandemic life’.

 Have you ever looked at the buds of a Snowdrop closely?
 They’re such a special flower with their hidden details.

-It was also wonderful to spot Crocuses in bloom along with the odd Daffodil slowly beginning to awake… A Winters walk with an abundance of Spring colours.
+Wonderful to spot Crocuses in bloom along with a few Daffodils slowly beginning to awake… A Winters walk with an abundance of Spring colours.